-Vodafone now automatically caps the connection on their 150GB plan, preventing accidental excess usage (unlike Three).
-According to Vodafone, once the connection drops at the usage limit, the customer can call Vodafone to extend the limit.
+Vodafone automatically caps the connection on their 300GB and existing 150GB plans, preventing accidental excess usage.
+According to Vodafone, once the connection drops at the usage limit for the 150GB plan, the customer can call Vodafone to extend the limit.
 The customer can buy a one-off 10GB extension for €15 or extend the monthly limit by 100GB for €10/extra.
 The 100GB add-on takes effect from the next billing cycle (see update below).

 With the smaller and older plans, there are mixed reports on their forums about whether they can stop the user going over the limit.
 Excess usage is charged at 0.02c/MB (€20/GB), even on the 300GB plan should the customer ask Vodafone to remove the cap.
 At this rate, I strongly recommend using an alternative means of getting back online such as tethering or using a prepay Vodafone data SIM (20GB for €20).

 From what I have heard, Vodafone currently only provides 4G+ (LTE Advanced) access with mobile phone plans only.
 When using a 4G+ capable router such as the Vodafone B528, it may connect using one band only, usually the higher capacity band in a 4G+ coverage area.
 This should still provide up to 150Mbps of bandwidth depending on the signal strength and network load.

 Eir owns the former Meteor network, which operates independent of Three and Vodafone masts.
 What they don’t mention on their website is that they have a 250GB mobile broadband plan.
 They now call this eir Wireless Broadband.
 Up until August 2018, was available as an alternative to DSL as a home phone and broadband package.
 Now they offer it independently, but by request such as with their chat service.